 We comply with the spirit and letter of all Federal and State laws governing political contributions and their reporting and disclosure requirements.
-In the United States our PAC contributions are publicly disclosed to the Federal Election Commission (www.fec.gov) and state contributions are publicly disclosed on corresponding State Web sites; all contributions are aggregated and published on Intuit.com semi-annually.
+In the United States our PAC contributions are publicly disclosed to the Federal Election Commission (www.fec.gov) and State contributions are publicly disclosed on corresponding State web sites; all contributions are aggregated and published on Intuit.com semi-annually.
 This includes all direct or in-kind payments in response to explicit solicitations for a political contribution, an electioneering communication, or an independent expenditure.
 Intuit will disclose these payments, regardless of whether the solicitations are from a political party, political action committee, or politically active tax-exempt organization, such as one organized under Internal Revenue Code (IRC) section 501(c) 4 or section 527, as defined by applicable laws.

-Any other payments Intuit may make to IRC 527 organizations are electronically reported on IRS Form 8872 by those organizations, and can be found on the IRS Web site (link).
+Any other payments Intuit may make to IRC 527 organizations are electronically reported on IRS Form 8872 by those organizations and can be found on the IRS Web site.
 We comply with all Federal and State lobbying and reporting requirements and regulations, and our Federal reporting is publicly disclosed on the Lobbying Disclosure Act (LDA) website of the US Congress (link).

 We pay dues to various trade associations that are organized under section 501(c)(6) of the Internal Revenue Code.
 These organizations help Intuit to further our public policy goals and desired business outcomes, and we review these memberships annually.
+Our participation in a trade association does not mean that we are aligned with all of the policy positions or priorities of that organization.

-For such organizations to which our dues payments are \$25,000 or greater, each year Intuit inquires and makes reasonable efforts to obtain information on what portions of our dues payments may be used for association lobbying expenditures or political contributions as defined by section 162(e)(1) of the Internal Revenue Code.
-Intuit publishes the information annually that these associations provide to us.
+For trade associations to which our dues payments are \$25,000 or greater, each year Intuit inquires and makes reasonable efforts to obtain information on what portions of our dues payments may be used for association lobbying expenditures or political contributions as defined by section 162(e)(1) of the Internal Revenue Code.
+Intuit annually publishes the information these associations provide to us.

-Finally, we annually post, on Intuit's internal and external Web sites, our Political Accountability Policy and a summary of Intuit's positions on public policy issues of import to the corporation.
+Finally, we annually post, on Intuit's internal and external Web sites, our Political Accountability Policy, and a summary of Intuit's positions on public policy issues of import to Intuit.